blazerroadg/js-frontend-repository/src/firestore/README.md

 # react-native-firesotre-repository
 This package provides the base Repository class to fetch data from Firestore.

+For more information about how to use please refer to each dependency

 # Dependencies
  - <a href="https://github.com/blazerroadg/js-frontend-repository/edit/master/README.md" >  js-frontend-repository </a>
  - <a href="https://rnfirebase.io/" >  React Native Firebase </a>